p4sstime/p4sstime/[Client Mods]/README.md

         ...
 ```
-Change the "wide" value to "0".
+Change the `wide` value from `f0` to `0`.
-Done!
-Click save and now you can run hud_reloadscheme in console (if that doesn't work just restart your game), and you will be able to see the changes!
+Click save and now you can run `hud_reloadscheme` in console (if that doesn't work just restart your game).
+The meter should now be removed!

-## If you're using a custom HUD that doesn't have the file...
+### If you're using a custom HUD that doesn't have the file...

-Go to your custom folder and create a folder called and open the HUD folder.
-Then go to resource/ui/ and create a file named hudpasstimeballstatus.res.
+Go to your `custom` folder and open the HUD folder.
+Then go to `resource/ui/` and create a file named `hudpasstimeballstatus.res`.
 Paste in the following code and hit save.

 ```
 "Resource/UI/HudPasstimeBallStatus.res"